UnionInternationalCheminsdeFer/OSDM/spec/models.md

 offers are  proposed.
 All offers generated are always proposed for the complete set of passengers (no partial offers covering only a part of the passengers is generated).
-However, it is possible that because of age, reductions or other, some passengers are allowed to travel some segments without actually needing a travel right or reservation.
+However, it is possible that because of age, reductions or other, some passengers are allowed to travel some triplegs without actually needing a travel right or reservation.
 It is for example usually the case for infants travelling on their parents lap.